Major Groups > Gilled Mushrooms > Pale-Spored > Waxy Caps > Hygrocybe subminiata

 Description:

-Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); growing gregariously in hardwood and conifer forests; summer through winter; possibly widely distributed in North America (reported from the southeastern United States, Michigan, and the Pacific Northwest).
-The illustrated and described collection was made in Illinois.
+Ecology: Precise ecological role uncertain (see Lodge and collaborators, 2013); growing gregariously in hardwood and conifer forests; summer through winter; originally described from Jamaica (Murrill 1911); possibly widely distributed in North America (reported from the southeastern United States, the Midwest, and the Pacific Northwest).
+The illustrated and described collection is from Illinois.

 Cap: Up to 10 mm across; broadly convex, becoming planoconvex with a shallow central depression; sticky; bald; bright red; the margin somewhat wavy at maturity.